jyantsss/bandit_otw/README.md

 step4: the script shows the location of file where pw is located.
 Now read the file using command “

 cat /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv” to get the pw.
+# **Level 22-23**

+command used: ls, cat

+password:

+0Zf11ioIjMVN551jX3CmStKLYqjk54Ga

+Process:

+step1: read the shell script in cronjob_bandit23 as in previous level.

+step2: The script shows that pw is stored in /tmp/$mytarget file. “$mytarget”  filename is obtained by running this command “

+echo I am user bandit23 | md5sum | cut -d ' ' -f 1”  which gives password like value and is the filename inside /tmp/ where pw is stored.

+step3: now cat /tmp/value_obtained_by running_previous_command to get the pw.